We love to start a new year with plenty of resolutions.

 4. Learn something new

-For my mental and emotional health, I will do a course which has been on my list for a long time.
+For my mental and emotional health, I will take a course that has been on my list for a long time.
 This can be just a hobby, or something that can help me in my professional career.

 - I can use Skillshare to get free access for two months to all courses and to choose the right one for me.